toddbranch/ECE383/notes/L5/L5_HW.md

 - [5.4] Add an enable signal, en, to the 2-to-4 decoder discussed in Section 5.4.1.
 When en is '1', the decoder functions as usual.
 When en is '0', the decoder is disabled and the output becomes "0000".
 Use a **case** statement to derive the circuit.
 - [5.10] Assume that `op` is a 2-bit signal with `std_logic_vector` data type.
 Consider the following code segment:
   1. Draw the conceptual diagram.
-  2. Rewrite the code using concurrent conditional and selected signal assignment statements.
+  2. Rewrite the code using only concurrent conditional and selected signal assignment statements.

 ```vhdl
 case op is